rei-2/Amalgam/DESIGN.md

 ### 6. Configuration

-The cheat's settings are managed through a configuration system that allows users to save and load their preferred settings.
+The program's settings are managed through a configuration system that allows users to save and load their preferred settings.

 *   **Configuration Manager**: The `CConfigManager` class in `ConfigManager.h` [ConfigManager.h](Amalgam/src/Core/ConfigManager/ConfigManager.h) handles the loading and saving of configuration files.
 *   **Variables**: All configurable settings are stored in a global `Vars` namespace, defined in `Vars.h` [Vars.h](Amalgam/src/Core/Vars.h).
 This allows for easy access to settings from any part of the codebase.